 Sometimes it’s best to let children experience the natural consequences of their own behaviour.
 When children experience the results of their behaviour, they can learn that their actions have consequences.
 They might learn to take responsibility for what they do.

-- If your child refuses to put on a coat, let her get cold.
+- If your child refuses to put on a coat, she feels cold.

-- If your child won’t eat, let him feel hungry.
+- If your child won’t eat, he feels hungry.

-- If your child doesn’t complete her homework, let her fail the assignment.
+- If your child doesn’t complete her homework, she fails the assignment.

-- If your child breaks a rule on the sporting field, he’ll have to take the penalty.
+- If your child breaks a rule on the sporting field, he gets sent off.

 These are important but hard lessons, and life is often a better and faster teacher than parents are.
 And you don’t have to be the unfair, bad guy.
 You can feel for your children, but saying ‘I told you so’ will probably upset them.

 Sometimes you do need to step in to protect children from the natural consequences of behaviour.
 The consequence of dangerous behaviour could be serious injury, and the consequence of persistently avoiding schoolwork can be not doing well at school.
-Sometimes natural consequences can actually reward antisocial behaviour – for example, a bully’s aggressive behaviour can be rewarded when a victim ‘gives in’.
+And natural consequences can sometimes reward antisocial behaviour – for example, a bully’s aggressive behaviour can be rewarded when a victim ‘gives in’.
 In situations like these, you need to guide your child’s behaviour and apply appropriate consequences.

-Related consequences often work well as part of behaviour management too.
+Related consequences often work well as part of behaviour management.

-A ‘related consequence’ – sometimes called a ‘logical consequence’ – is when you impose a consequence that is related to the behaviour you want to discourage.
+A ‘related consequence’ – sometimes called a ‘logical consequence’ – is when you impose a consequence that’s related to the behaviour you want to discourage.
 For example:

 - If a child is being silly and spills her drink, she must wipe it up.